ALBORADA SPANISH DANCE THEATRE Overview

 The Company brings the "Power of Spanish Dance Theatre" with widely acclaimed repertoire performed in theaters throughout New Jersey and the greater Tri-State area.
 Alborada also provides Arts-in-Education programs for K-12 schools, colleges, libraries, museums and corporations as well as community outreach programs for the elderly and at-risk youth.

-Alborada has a busy fall 2013 season - please visit our website for more details! www.alboradadance.org
+Alborada has a busy 2014 - 2015 season ahead.
+Please visit our website for more details - www.alboradadance.org.